fetchai/agents-aea/docs/limits.md

 This approach is currently used and implemented across all the reference skills.

 Related, the topic of latency in txs.
 State channels provide a solution.
 E.g. https://github.com/perun-network/go-perun.
 There could also be an interesting overlap with our protocols here.

+#### Unsolved problems in Multiplexer - Agentloop interplay

+Problem 1: connection generates too many messages, that not consumed in short time
+Solution: Can be solved by slowing down connections receive method called, controlled by inbox messages amount Side effects: Most of the connections should have an internal queue cause there is no synchronization between internal logic and multiplexer connection.receive calls.

+Problem 2: long time send method (cause send retries logic in connection) Timeouts on send?
+Parallel send?

+Problem 3: too many messages are produced by a skill.
+So only one solution, is to raise an exception on outbox is full.
+Message can be delegated to task manager?
+Stored somewhere internally to be handled in the future.

 ## ACN